helpers4/doc/README.md

 2. When prompted, click "Reopen in Container" or use Command Palette: `Dev Containers: Reopen in Container`
 3. The container will automatically set up the environment and install dependencies
 4. Run `bun start` to start the development server
+5. The server will be accessible at `http://localhost:3000/doc/` on your host machine

+> **Note**: The development server is configured to listen on `0.0.0.0:3000` to be accessible from outside the Docker container.
+Port 3000 is automatically forwarded by the dev container configuration.

 ## 📁 Project Structure